 Category Archives: 2026 Western Mountain Drive

-Travel Report from Prescott through West Yellowstone, May 19, 2026
+Travel Report from Prescott through West Yellowstone, May 21, 2026

-The early weather in Arizona was nice, but starting while in Cortez, Co.
+The early weather in Arizona was nice, but starting while I was in Cortez, Co.
 I experienced periodic snow almost every 3rd day along with high winds.
 From Vernal, UT. and particularly in Dubois, Buffalo, Sheridan, and West Yellowstone, the afternoon winds have increased to occasionally 50 mph gusts, along with cold and snow showers.
 It has shredded my intention for daily short hikes and walks while searching for wildlife in the Wind River Range and Bighorns.
 West Yellowstone has had the worst wind and chill of all sites so far.
 So, I daily just cruise the park, in my heated vehicle, having reasonably good luck with spotting big bears (not hard as dozens of photographers usually already park in the area).

 I previously have published numerous travel reports with photos of much of the wonderful park scenery in Arizona, Colorado, Utah and Wyoming, so, with a few exceptions, will only publish photos of “new things”, which means mostly wildlife.
 I also will report on some fantastic public art, in the form of life-size, realistic, highly detailed bronze sculptures, spread throughout the historic downtowns of Buffalo and Sheridan, Wyoming.
 I have in recent years published a number of photos of the wonderful street bronzes in so many of the cities of Spain, almost all with exacting realism; very little “modern” art anymore.
 This is true here in Wyoming in two small towns along the Bighorn Mtns.
 Buffalo, population under 4,500, has a number of life-size bronze scenes involving multiple individual bronzes.
 Sheridan has about 8 historic blocks with sidewalks filled with close to a hundred bronzes, many depicting the plains Indians and the local Wyoming wildlife, again almost all finely detailed realistic depictions.

 Local traditions also make the historic small Wyoming towns lively.
 In Dubois, population 950, I joined a large proportion of the locals in the Noon Rock bar and pizza parlor across the street from my motel for the weekly evening of “music bingo”.
 The squares of each bingo sheet contain the names of various country or pop musical performers rather than numbers.
-The owner would play a short segment of a song and the bingo players had to recognize and identify the piece and X the box if it was on their sheet.
+The owner would play a short segment of a song and the bingo players had to recognize and identify the performer and piece and X the box if it was on their sheet.
 I didn’t know half the tunes, and so never could have won.
 The woman at the bar next to me, who was the Town Manager, explained to me that all the players in the bar were looking down at their cell phones which had a downloaded app to identify the tunes – seems unfair to me.

 In the historic Occidental Hotel bar in downtown Buffalo, population 4,500, I joined the long-running weekly Thursday evening crowd to enjoy several local country or pop music groups, all musicians being well into their ‘later’ years.
 The crowd loved it and many danced (this is the site of a number of Johnson’s Sheriff Longmire stories).